julienetie/wavefront/README.md

 - **Lightweight**: Less than 6kb minified
 - **Minimalistic**
 - **Scalable**: Solves real-world problems without inventing new ones
-- **Easy customization**: Antee was made with the intention of forking and customization.
+- **Easy customization**: Antii was made with the intention of forking and customization.

 ## Install
 ```bash